 View B blouse with long sleeves

 I’ve also been wearing the knit version knotted recently!
-The point hem works really well for knotting your tee, and the resulting tee is more fitted, with lovely drape and ends up sitting at the standard tee length.
+The pointed hem works really well for knotting your tee, and the resulting tee is more fitted, with a lovely drape and ends up sitting at the standard tee length.
 It’s really cute!

 View C cropped blouse with short sleeves

 I love wearing crop tops but I know sometimes it can be intimidating to show too much midsection.
 That’s what is great about this cropped blouse.
 It’s the perfect length, with a little extra length and detail in the front.
 The back sits just below a high waist waistband.